 During your six month dental checkups, we will screen for the warning signs of oral cancer, but you should let us know right away if you experience any of the following indicators of oral cancer:

-Oral cancer screenings in our office are quick and painless.
+Oral cancer screenings in our dental office are quick and painless.
 We simply use specialized lights and observation tools to examine the soft tissue for warning signs of oral cancer.
 Our team will visually and manually examine oral and facial structures for lumps, bumps, and discoloration.
 We will also need to ask you a series of questions that will help us better understand your risk for oral cancer and discover whether or not you are experiencing other symptoms that may not be visible to the naked eye like sore throat or hoarse voice.

 If we find areas that indicate oral cancer, we will partner with you to receive a biopsy to confirm the affected tissues are cancerous.
 Once you receive a diagnosis, our team will partner with your physicians to provide ongoing treatment to remove the cancerous lesions and improve your oral and overall health.
 If you ever have questions about your health or oral cancer treatment options, we’ll do our best to help you better understand your treatment options and plan for care.
 Many of the treatments used to treat oral cancer can be detrimental to oral health, so it’s important to maintain your regular appointments with our team throughout your oral cancer treatments.